tricycle-security/arne-hardware/README.md

             util.deauth()
 ```

-## Setting up NodeJS
+## Starting the cardswipe program.

-To start the main program
+To run the main program run the following commands:
-Run the following commands as root in a terminal:

-Step 1. npm install npm@latest -g //Install latest version of NPM.
+Step 1. sudo npm install npm@latest -g //Install latest version of NPM.

-Step 2. npm init //initialize
+Step 2. sudo npm init //initialize

-Step 3. npm install --save firebase //Do this command in the JS folder!
+Step 3. sudo npm install --save firebase //Do this command in the JS folder!

 Step 4.
 Setup the config.js file (see exampleconfig.js on how to do this)